Pygmalion (1938 film)

-Pygmalion is a 1938 British film based on the 1913 George Bernard Shaw play of the same name, and adapted by him for the screen.
+Pygmalion is a 1938 British film based on George Bernard Shaw's 1913 play, and adapted by him for the screen.
 It stars Leslie Howard as Professor Henry Higgins and Wendy Hiller as Eliza Doolittle.

 The film was a financial and critical success, and won an Oscar for Best Screenplay and three more nominations: Best Picture, Best Actor (Howard), and Best Actress (Hiller).
 The screenplay later was adapted into the 1956 theatrical musical My Fair Lady, which in turn led to the 1964 film of the same name.

 Plot

+Pygmalion was a mythological character who dabbled in sculpture.
+He made a statue of his ideal woman – Galatea.
+It was so beautiful that he prayed the gods to give it life.
+His wish was granted.

+Bernard Shaw in his famous play gives a modern interpretation of this theme.